 For the toothpaste to be the most effective, don’t rinse your mouth with water after brushing your teeth.
 Below is why.

 Spit out as much as you can!
-I got used to it quickly, especially when I noticed it was making a difference in my sensitivity.
+I got used to it quickly, especially when I noticed it was improving my sensitivity.

-This is why you want to floss or use an interdental brush between your teeth first before brushing.
-It allows the active ingredients in the toothpaste to reach in between your teeth!
+This is why you should floss or use an interdental brush between your teeth before brushing.
+This allows the active ingredients in the toothpaste to reach between your teeth!

 Remember to use a pea-sized amount of toothpaste on your brush!